open-organization/open-organization.github.io/_pages/definition.md

 ---
-layout: collection
+layout: single
-title: Open Principles
+title: The Open Organization Definition
-permalink: /open-principles/
+permalink: /definition/
 ---

 It would be cool if this page was fed [by the definition doc in github](https://github.com/open-organization/open-org-definition/blob/master/open_org_definition.md)